pentesteracademy/voipshark/README.md

 ## VoIPShark: Open Source VoIP Analysis Platform

 VoIPshark is an open source platform for VoIP analysis.
-It is compatible with Wireshark.
-After installation, it can be triggered automatically or manually within the Wireshark.
+It is created as a collection of Wireshark plugins.
+After installation, it will be available within Wireshark.
+This platform was created while working on "VoIP Traffic Analysis" course.
+Those interested can check the course here: https://www.pentesteracademy.com/course?id=43

 VoIPShark will enable the user to do the following:

 1. Perform macro analysis on VoIP traffic
-2. Decrypt live or stored traffic while preserving packet structure and time information
+2. Decrypt live or stored VoIP traffic while preserving packet structure and time information
-3. Export audio to popular media formats
+3. Export VoIP audio streams to popular media formats
 4. Detect the following threats/attacks

    * Message flood